rccyx/asryx/README.md

 #### Rust and Go STT CLIs/daemons

 Start at about 10 MB and go up to 40 MB.
+Voxtype for example is 12MB.

+But size doesn't matter, my issue is bloat and unsophistication.

-Plus these are usually bloated, they have to bind or rely on heavy deps, and mostly, or realistically, chosen because LLMs know Rust better than C++.
+These are usually bloated, they have to bind or rely on heavy deps, and mostly, or realistically, chosen because LLMs know Rust better than C++ with the alibi of "memory safety and cargo ecosystem", which means more supply chain attacks. `arrayref` got hit in August 2026.

-When I review these codebases for possible usage, I'm flabbergasted.
-The software does everything for everyone (LLM feature creep fatigue) which means they do nothing for no one.
+When I look at these codebases, I'm flabbergasted.
+The software does everything for everyone (LLM feature creep fatigue) which means it does nothing for no one.

 I open a file and see a single 2.5k line file with CLI dispatching, config loading, 200 lines of manual flag overrides (copy-pasted), daemon PID management, inline DSP resampling, notifications wired straight to a status bar's JSON format (hardcoded), an update checker, first launch macOS setup, and more.

 That's all I need to know.
-Not even Gemini 3 Pro has enough context to understand what's going on here let alone me.
+Not even Gemini 3 Pro has enough context to understand what's going on here, let alone me.

 #### Python

-Aside from env hell, and the hurdles you have to go through to set it up, it takes seconds just to run `import pytorch` and initialize it into memory before touching an audio file or doing anything.
-By the time Python loads, `asryx` has finished processing a five-second sentence (cold).
+Aside from env hell, and aside from README hell, and all the hurdles you have to go through to set it up, it takes seconds just to run `import pytorch` and initialize it into memory before touching an audio file or doing anything.
+By the time Python loads, `asryx` has probably finished processing a 5s sentence (cold).

 Also, Python `faster-whisper` and similar setups pull anywhere from 150 MB to 4 GB+ of PyTorch, CTranslate2 bindings, NumPy, and CUDA runtimes before they're even ready to run.